|Author:||Charette and Beaudette, 2018|

-|Geological subdivision:||Ungava Orogen / Narsajuaq Arc|
+|Geological subdivision:||Ungava Orogen / Narsajuaq Lithotectonic Domain|

-|Lithology:||Intermediate intrusive igneous rock|
+|Lithology:||Intermediate intrusive rocks|

 North of the Naujaat Shear Zone, the pPslq1a subunit systematically contains porphyroclastic horizons highlighting the most intense deformation in this area.
 It also contains discontinuous and millimetric leucosomes with clinopyroxene and hornblende phenocrystals.

 Speckled monzodiorite (pPslq1) and porphyraceous quartz monzonite (pPslq1a) are located within and north of the Sugluk Suture.
 However, subunit pPslq1a forms smaller masses than unit pPslq1.
-Alkali feldspar porphyroclastic quartz monzonite (pPslq2) forms kilometric oblong masses that are concentrated in the Nallujuaq Lake and Frichet River area.
+K-feldspar porphyroclastic quartz monzonite (pPslq2) forms kilometric oblong masses that are concentrated in the Nallujuaq Lake and Frichet River area.
 North of the Naujaat Shear Zone, porphyraceous quartz monzonite (pPslq1a) is the dominant lithology of the Suluraaq Suite.

 Does not apply.

 Publications Available Through SIGÉOM Examine

 CHARETTE, B., BEAUDETTE, M. 2018.
 Geology of the Cape Wolstenholme Area, Ungava Orogen, Churchill Province, Southeast Ivujivik, Quebec, Canada.
 MERN.
 BG 2018-03, 1 plan.

 VANIER, M.-A., LAFRANCE, I. 2020.
 Geology of the Sirmiq Lake Area, Ungava Orogen, Nunavik, Quebec, Canada.
 MERN.
 BG 2020-02, 1 plan.